ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 Section 6.1.8 of {{DICE-arch}} specifies the ConceptualMessageWrapper (CMW) format and its corresponding object identifier.
 The CMW format outlined in {{DICE-arch}} permits only a subset of the CMW grammar defined in this document.
-In particular, the tunnel and collection formats cannot be encoded using DICE CMWs.
+In particular, the collection format cannot be encoded using DICE CMWs.

 # Examples